donadviser/classify-online-shopper-intension-mlops/README.md

 # Predict Online Shoppers Purchasing Behaviour with Deployment
+## (Predicting Responses to Marketing Campaigns)

 ## Introduction
-This study aims to classify online shoppers' purchasing behavior using the Online Shoppers Intention __[Kaggle](https://www.kaggle.com/datasets/henrysue/online-shoppers-intention)__ dataset.
+This study aims to classify online shoppers' purchasing behaviour using the Online Shoppers Intention __[Kaggle](https://www.kaggle.com/datasets/henrysue/online-shoppers-intention)__ dataset.
 This dataset consists of 18 features, including 10 numerical and 8 categorical attributes.
 The primary goal is to predict whether a customer made a purchase (purchase or no purchase) based on their browsing behavior and website interaction characteristics.

 ## Dataset